- FRITZ!Box 7590

 Setting up port sharing in the FRITZ!Box

-Important:If the FRITZ!Box shares the existing Internet connection of another router ("Internet connection via Internet router as IP client"), then you must configure port sharing settings in the router that your FRITZ!Box is behind.
+Important:If the FRITZ!Box uses the existing internet connection of another router ("Internet connection via internet router as IP client"), then you must configure port sharing settings in the router that your FRITZ!Box is behind.

 - Set up the FRITZ!Box for automatic port sharing with UPnP if

 - you want to allow the application to set up all of the required port sharings in the FRITZ!Box on its own.

 - port sharing is not required for a server service.